Chicken livers are sauteed in sweet, savory, and tangy sauce. It takes less than 15 minutes to cook from start to end.

-- 1 Tbsp of shao xing wine (or other cooking wine you like)
+- 1 Tbsp shao xing wine (or other cooking wine you like)

 - Pinch of salt

 - Wash and clean the chicken livers thoroughly.
 Drain off water.
 Cut the livers into big chunks.
 Marinade the livers with wine and pinch of salt and let it sit for about 10 minutes.
-While waiting, mix the ketchup, soy sauce, vinegar, sugar, and water in a bowl
+While waiting, mix the seasonings in a bowl

 - Preheat the skillet or wok to high heat.
-Add in about 4 Tbsp of oil and fry the livers for about 4 minutes, or until golden brown.
-Remove and set aside
+Add 1 Tbsp of oil and stir fry the livers for about 4 minutes, or until they are still pink but no longer bloody